-Other refers to information that you want in the exported outputs.
+Other refers to information that you with to have in the exported outputs.

 Skip refers to any variable that should be ignored.
-This field type might help improve the runtime since these variables will not be considered and exported along with the optimization outputs.
+This field type might help improving the runtime since these variables will not be considered and exported along with the optimization outputs.

 2.1.3.
-Field names shortcuts to automatically regonition in the importation process
+Field names shortcut to automatic recognition in the importation process

 2.2.
 Mandatory requirements